Notes regarding S/NS grades for 2020

-Spring 2020 was a difficult quarter for many students and for many different reasons.
-In recognition of this, the University of Washington has allowed students to change their spring 2020 grades to S/NS (Satisfactory / Non-satisfactory) grading.
+2020 has been a difficult yearfor many students and for many different reasons.
+In recognition of this, the University of Washington has allowed students to change their spring, summer, and autumn 2020 grades to S/NS (Satisfactory / Non-satisfactory) grading.

 How does this impact CSS admissions?